veader/V8HorizontalPickerView/README.md

 Apps Using this Control
 -----------------------
-f/Stats - Flickr stats on your iPhone
+[f/stats](http://fstatsapp.com) - Flickr stats for iPhone

+- Submit yours to be included in this list.